-Interested in learning even more about the future of e-commerce and marketing via the social, local, mobile web?
-Register to receive a special report I’ve produced in conjunction with hotel marketing firm Vizergy, “Digital Hotel Marketing in a Multiscreen World.”
+Looking to learn still more about how your customers’ changing behavior shapes e-commerce and marketing?
+Be sure an register to receive a special report I’ve produced in conjunction with hotel marketing firm Vizergy, “Digital Hotel Marketing in a Multiscreen World.”
 While it’s targeted specifically at hotel and resort marketers, the lessons apply to just about any business.
 You can get your free copy of the report here.

 - The Secrets Behind “It’s All E-commerce” for 2014

 - Today and Tomorrow: Mobile and The Changing Customer Journey

 - Your 2014 Internet Marketing New Year’s Resolutions – Thinks Out Loud Episode 56